kaltura/kaltura-editor-application-guide/README.md

 ### `kea-go-to-media`

-Sent when a user clicks the "Go to media" button after a quiz was created/edited.
+Received when user is to be navigated outside of thed application (e.g. finished editing).
 The `data` attribute holds the entry ID.
-The host application should navigate to a page displaying the relevant media.
+The host application should navigate to a page displaying the edited media.

 ```javascript
 if (postMessageData.messageType === 'kea-go-to-media') {